Master of Māori and Indigenous Studies

 - qualified for a bachelor's degree and have completed a Graduate Diploma in Arts in either Te Reo Māori or Māori and Indigenous Studies with at least a B average in 60 points at 300-level; or

-- qualified for a bachelor's degree and demonstrated a substantial level of professional experience in Te Reo Māori or Māori and Indigenous Studies
+- qualified for a bachelor's degree and demonstrated both relevant professional experience and a high level of competency in Te Reo Māori or Māori and Indigenous Studies

-- completed the four courses for the Postgraduate Diploma in Māori and Indigenous Studies with Merit or Distinction.
+- completed the four courses for the Postgraduate Diploma in Māori and Indigenous Studies with a B average or better.

 For the full entry requirements see the Regulations for the Master of Māori and Indigenous Studies or use the admission requirements checker.